joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 In the case of overloaded functions, you call the target function with parameters you know will invoke a certain overload declaration, and test the return type of that.

+> TK Better example here with an overloaded interface rather than some snippet from another thing I was working on.

 ```typescript
 const fn1 = async () => FooModel.findWhere({ bar_id: 4 }, ['id']);
 const fn2: () => Promise<{ id: number }[]> = fn1;